Robin W. Wilkins, Ph.D.

 University of North Carolina-Greensboro USA

 As a network neuroscientist, Dr. Wilkins's theoretical focus is applying her knowledge of music as a tool to advance our understanding of mental phenomena.
 Her goals include providing supportive evidence for explaining how experiences with music affect the brain.
-She examines how the brain performs complex mental operations and how to optimize restorative brain function.
+An expert musician (violinist) she examines how the brain performs complex mental operations and how to optimize restorative brain function.
 Her research was the first study to apply network-based (graph theory) methods to real-time music listening in the brain

 In 2013, she was awarded Best Student Research Paper from the International Society of Network Science "NetSci" by Dr. Albert-Laszlow Barabasi and in 2014 received a Nature Publication Group (NPG) international media announcement for her publication "Wilkins, R.W., Hodges, D.A., Laurienti, M., Steen, M., & Burdette, J.H.
 (2014).
 Network Science and the Effects of Music Preference on Functional Brain Connectivity: From Beethoven to Eminem.
 Scientific Reports.
 1-7.
 The paper remains at 99% of all papers published for the year and is listed as 1st in Nature publications for papers of its kind.
 Her awards also include Governor's Teacher of Excellence (Virginia) and National Symphony Orchestra, Director of Excellence, and three full-tuition merit scholarships in music (undergraduate, graduate, and doctoral).

-Dr. Wilkins is particularly interested in providing the research evidence for understanding brain network responses to music related to revealing and remediating levels of mental awareness that may be applied to brain-inspired convergence that will enhance Artificial General Intelligence.
+Dr. Wilkins is particularly interested in providing the research evidence for understanding brain network responses to music related to revealing and remediating levels of mental awareness in injured or compromised brain states that may ultimately be applied for brain-inspired convergence that will enhance Artificial Systems of Intelligence and idea origination.
 Experimentally, she explores how emotional responses to different types of music and sustained instrumental skills training--such as during chess or music-- influence structural and functional brain networks; particularly those useful in other cognitive domains and social & emotional domains (such as empathy and interoceptive awareness).
-She is also committed to providing a deeper understanding of the effects of music training: intensive, This includes evidence that can help provide a fuller understanding of how the brain learns complex operations (mind machine motor control) use-dependent sustained skill-training on brain networks, developed for mastery and expertise.
+She is also committed to providing a deeper understanding of the effects of extensive and intensive skills in musicians training across the lifespan.
+This includes evidence that can help provide a fuller understanding of how the brain learns complex operations (mind-machine motor control) and use-dependent skills training developed for understanding the diligence required for mastery and expertise.
 Dr. Wilkins works to develop a network-based understanding of nano-level brain systems to generate new nanoengineered biologically compatible tools for improving brain systems.

 Musical Performance and Teaching